-Seventy percent of judgments are being made in the first seven seconds.
+Seventy percent of judgments are made in the first seven seconds.
 How many words can you really say in that time?

 Very few.
 Finding commonality clearly relies on body language and tone of voice to establish early communication impact and rapport.

-When speaking to groups, I’ll often say in a flat tone of voice, “I’m really happy to be here today with all of you,” then turn my back on them.
+When speaking to groups, I’ll often say in a flat tone of voice, “I’m really happy to be here today with all of you,” and then turn my back on them.

 Is that good communication?
 Of course not.
 Everyone knows it immediately, and I’ll ask why.

 My body language and tone of voice did not match my words.
 Those aspects, as we know from Mehrabian’s study, hold much more weight.

 The keys to successful rapport come down to two critical factors: